gstdev/RPA-Public/README.md

 * Add/Update Dependencies (Mail, Word, Excel, UIAutomation, System)
 ![Manage Packages](https://s3.amazonaws.com/gst-public-share/github/manage_packages.png)
 * Open project (ApproveConvertRename/project.json)
-* Double click on ApproveConvertRename.xaml (in left side naviation) to view the project
+* Double click on ApproveConvertRename.xaml (in left side navigation) to view the project
 ![View Project](https://s3.amazonaws.com/gst-public-share/github/view_project.png)
 * Double click on any elements to drill into nested sequences
 * Click on Activities tab (in left side navigation) to view all of the available elements
 * Click on Variables tab (in center window) to view all of the variables (can only see variables based on the scoping)
 ![Variables](https://s3.amazonaws.com/gst-public-share/github/variable_configuration.png)
-* Create necessary directories and update variables in order to succesfully run this sample project
+* Create necessary directories and update variables in order to successfully run this sample project

 | Variable  | Scope | Note |
 | ------------- | ------------- | ------------- |